MattyOL/Future_Forest-Project-1/README.md

 # Typography

-* I used Google Fonts to select and import the fonts that were used on the site.
+* I used[ Google fonts ](https://fonts.google.com/)to select and import the fonts that were used on the site which where ispired by love running walk through lesson.